 Ticket Definitions v3: Sample Use Cases & Flows

-This article presents possible use cases and corresponding sample flows that your app can support.
-It provides a useful starting point as you plan your app's implementation.
+This article presents possible use cases and corresponding sample flows that you can support.
+It provides a useful starting point as you plan your implementation.

 Add a specific-price ticket counter for an event

-This use case demonstrates how you can update your event site with a ticket counter for specific-price tickets.
+This use case demonstrates how you can update an event site with a ticket counter for specific-price tickets.
 This counter provides real-time information on the availability of tickets for customers to see.
-For example, your page can have a counter that says "Only 3 tickets left for this price."
+For example, you can have a counter that says "Only 3 tickets left at this price."
 By displaying the number of tickets remaining, you can motivate customers to buy tickets promptly.

-Note: This flow assumes you have already created the UI component of the counter for your site.
+Note: This flow assumes you have already created the UI component of the counter for a site.

 To create a ticket counter, follow these steps: